-The studio, Cannon, wanted a more muscular sounding score for the action scenes and decided to re-use much of the music from their past action efforts Missing in Action (1984) and Invasion U.S.A.
+The studio, The Cannon Group, Inc., wanted a more muscular sounding score for the action scenes and decided to re-use much of the music from their past action efforts Missing in Action (1984) and Invasion U.S.A.
 (1985).

 This movie utilizes a storyline similar to that used in the classic Akira Kurosawa film Yojimbo (1961).
 'RetroJunk' writes that Charles Bronson as Paul Kersey "methodically eliminates gang members, first from one side and then the other, until one gang's paranoia about the other gang causes the two competitors to engage in a major confrontation that impacts both groups."

 The release of this movie represented the shortest window between 'Death Wish' movie sequels.
-It was only about two years after Death Wish 3 (1985) whereas the third picture followed about three years after Death Wish II (1982) which had followed the original Death Wish (1974) after about eight years.
-Death Wish V: The Face of Death (1994) was then not made for about another seven years.
+It was only two years after Death Wish 3 (1985) whereas the third picture followed three years after Death Wish II (1982) which had followed the original Death Wish (1974) after eight years.
+Death Wish V: The Face of Death (1994) was not made for another seven years.